subinps/Instagram-Bot/README.md

 **What Can Be Downloaded?:**
 ```
     1. All posts of any Profile.
-(Both Public and Private profiles which you follows.)
+(Both Public and Private,for private profiles you need to be a follower.)
     2. All Posts from your feed.
-    3. Stories of any profile (Both Public and Private profiles which you follows.)
+    3. Stories of any profile (Both Public and Private,for private profiles you need to be a follower.)
     4. DP of any profile (No need to follow)
     5. Followers and Followees List of any Profile.
+    6. List of followees who follows back the given username.
+    7. List of followees who are not following back the given username.
-    6. Stories of your Followees.
+    8. Stories of your Followees.
-    7. Tagged posts of any profile.
+    9. Tagged posts of any profile.
-    8. Your saved Posts.
+    10. Your saved Posts.
-    9. IGTV videos.
+    11. IGTV videos.
-    10. Highlights from any profiles.
+    12. Highlights from any profiles.
-    11. Any Public Post from Link(Post/Reels/IGTV)
+    13. Any Public Post from Link(Post/Reels/IGTV)

 ```